aurhell/tooling/README.md

 - [AltTab](https://alt-tab-macos.netlify.app/) AltTab brings the power of Windows’s “alt-tab” window switcher to macOS.
 - [Rocket](https://matthewpalmer.net/rocket/) Mind-blowing emoji on your Mac.
 - [Bitwarden](https://bitwarden.com/) The password manager trusted by millions
+- [Oh My Zsh](https://ohmyz.sh/) Unleash your terminal like never before.
+- [Powerlevel10k](https://github.com/romkatv/powerlevel10k) Powerlevel10k is a theme for Zsh.
+It emphasizes speed, flexibility and out-of-the-box experience.